ggmichael/craterstats/README.md

     craterstats -i Pickering.cs

-Another additional file, `Pickering.csv`, gives any dating results in tabular form for further analysis or transfer to a manuscript.
+Another  file, `Pickering.csv`, gives dating results in tabular form for further analysis or transfer to a manuscript.
 Preformatted ages and N(1) values, e.g. $\mu630^{+37}_{-35}$ Ma, are provided in latex and in MathML (for Word).

 Tables of chronology systems, equilibrium functions and epoch systems – which can be used with the `-cs`, `-ef` and `-ep` options – may be listed with the following command: